kyverno/website/content/en/docs/Installation/_index.md

 Additionally, the `failurePolicy` and `webhookTimeoutSeconds` [policy configuration options](/docs/writing-policies/policy-settings/) allow granular control of webhook settings.
 By default, policies will be configured to "fail-closed" (i.e. the admission request will fail if the webhook invocation has an unexpected error or a timeout) unless the `failurePolicy` is set to `Ignore`.

-This feature is enabled by default in 1.5.0+ but can be turned off by flag `--autoUpdateWebhooks=false`.
+This feature is enabled by default in 1.5.0+ but can be turned off by the flag `--autoUpdateWebhooks=false`.
 If disabled, Kyverno creates the default webhook configurations that forwards admission requests for all resources and with `FailurePolicy` set to `Ignore`.

 The `spec.failurePolicy` and `spec.webhookTimeoutSeconds` and [policy configuration fields](/docs/writing-policies/policy-settings/) allow per-policy settings which are automatically aggregated and used to register the required set of webhook configurations.

-Prior to 1.5.0, by default, the Kyverno webhook will process all API server requests for all Namespaces and the policy application was filtered using Resource Filters and Namespace Selectors discussed below:
+Prior to 1.5.0, by default, the Kyverno webhook will process all API server requests for all Namespaces and the policy application was filtered using Resource Filters and Namespace Selectors discussed below.

 ### Resource Filters

 **NOTE:** In 1.5.0+ resource filters are only used when the `autoUpdateWebhooks` flag is set to `false`.

-The Kubernetes kinds that should be ignored by policies can be filtered by adding a ConfigMap in namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
+The Kubernetes kinds that should be ignored by policies can be filtered by adding a ConfigMap in Namespace `kyverno` and specifying the resources to be filtered under `data.resourceFilters`.
 The default name of this ConfigMap is `kyverno` but can be changed by modifying the value of the environment variable `INIT_CONFIG` in the Kyverno deployment spec. `data.resourceFilters` must be a sequence of one or more `[<Kind>,<Namespace>,<Name>]` entries with `*` as a wildcard.
 Thus, an item `[Node,*,*]` means that admissions of kind `Node` in any namespace and with any name will be ignored.
 Wildcards are also supported in each of these sequences.
 For example, this sequence filters out kind `Pod` in namespace `foo-system` having names beginning with `redis`.

 ```
 [Pod,foo-system,redis*]